MohamedTarek7/AMAN_PLUS/README.md

 ## Getting Started

-This software is compatible with Andriod devices test
+This software is compatible with all devices running Adroid OS, it should be compatible with devices running IOS, but still not tested yet, due to lack of resources.

+### For instructions Check How-To-Use inside the app, in drawer section.